blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `uint64_t`

 #### eth_getBlockByNumber

 ```c
 eth_block_t* eth_getBlockByNumber(in3_t *in3, uint64_t number, bool include_tx);
 ```

-returns the block for the given number (if number==0, the latest will be returned).
+Returns the block for the given number (if number==0, the latest will be returned).

-If result is null, check ,! otherwise make sure to free the result after using it!
+If result is null, check.
+Otherwise, make sure to free the result after using it!

 arguments:
 ```eval_rst